DLR-MF-DAS/SSL4EO-S12-v1.1/README.md

 ## NEWS

-- Feb 19, 2026: We fixed a temporal alignment issue in the Sentinel-1 GRD data which was not sorted by data (sse [issue](https://github.com/DLR-MF-DAS/SSL4EO-S12-v1.1/issues/4)).
-Thank you, [Thomas](https://github.com/thomas-gorman-ai) for finding the issue!
+- Feb 19, 2026: We fixed a temporal alignment issue in the Sentinel-1 GRD data which was not sorted by date (see [issue](https://github.com/DLR-MF-DAS/SSL4EO-S12-v1.1/issues/4)).
+Thank you, [Thomas](https://github.com/thomas-gorman-ai), for reporting the issue!
 - Feb 17, 2026: SSL4EO-S12 v1.1 is now available as a webdataset version for better usability at [HuggingFace](https://huggingface.co/datasets/embed2scale/SSL4EO-S12-v1.1).
 - Mar 11, 2025: SSL4EO-S12 v1.1 available as a Zarr chunk file version on [HuggingFace](https://huggingface.co/datasets/embed2scale/SSL4EO-S12-v1.1-Zarr).
 - Mar 10, 2025: SSL4EO-S12 v1.1 utilized as pre-training dataset for [2025 CVPR EARTHVISION data challenge](https://www.grss-ieee.org/events/earthvision-2025/?tab=challenge):